dfarrel1/dfarrel1.github.io/markdown/index.md

 Programming Languages

-:   **Python:** something about python.
+:   **Python:** 6 Years experience.
+I'v built many products with python.
+I'm not married to it, but I can build fast and wide with it.

-:   **Bash:** something about bash.
+:   **Bash:** I use it lightly, but pretty consistently for convenience scripts, installation scripts, etc. e.g. [dots]

-:   **SQL:** something about SQL
+:   **SQL:** Well versed in sql.
+I have built products that leverage RDS, Snowflake, and Spark SQL.

-:   **Scala:** something about Scala
+:   **Scala:** Completed EPFL Functional Program Courses in 2019 and I have been developing in production since 2019.
+I had already completed a comple projects in Scala prior to that as well.

-:   **JavaScript, React:** something about JavaScript
+:   **JavaScript, React:** I've used JavaScript and React in my side project, Gifthorse.

 :   Basic knowledge of **C**, **Java**, **D3**

 Data Engineering

-:   AWS, Sagemaker, Kafka, Spark, EMR, DynamoDB, AWS Lambda, Flask, Django, ElasticSearch, Airflow, Luigi, Ansible, Jenkins, CircleCI, Snowflake, Docker, Kubernetes
+:   AWS, Sagemaker, Kafka, Spark, EMR, DynamoDB, AWS Lambda, Flask, Django, ElasticSearch, Airflow, Luigi, Ansible, Jenkins, CircleCI, Snowflake, Docker, Kubernetes, System Architecture and System Design

 Machine Learning